Erdogan in Turkey announces measures to encourage lira savings - ExBulletin

 Also on Sunday, he pledged to reduce inflation to 4% as his government has done in the past.
 He rejected speculations that his government could implement capital controls by expressing its commitment to free market rules.

-The Turkish leader then attacked TUSIAD, a leading Turkish business group, which had urged the government to return to generally accepted economic rules.
+The Turkish leader then attacked TUSIAD, a group of large Turkish companies, which had urged the government to return to “generally accepted economic rules”.

 Sources